 Increased Cybersecurity Breaches and the Advent of the Advanced Persistent Threat

-The past six years brought historic cybersecurity breaches at Target, Yahoo! and the Democratic National Committee (DNC).
+The past decade brought historic cybersecurity breaches at Target, Yahoo! and the Democratic National Committee (DNC).
 These events provided a wake-up call for cybersecurity, and, as a result, the advanced persistent threat (APT) gained widespread attention.
 At the time, APTs surprised most IT pros, but not anymore.
 Advanced persistent threats are targeted cybersecurity attacks that aim to observe systems and steal data over time.

 Characteristics of an Advanced Persistent Threat